totalspectrum/spin2cpp/README.md

 `--nofcache`
   Disable FCACHE.
 On the P1 when code is placed in HUB, some small loops are compiled to be loaded into a region of COG memory (the FCACHE) to improve performance.
 This option disables that optimization.
+It is equivalent to `--fcache=0`.

 `--normalize`
   Normalize all identifiers so that the first letter is upper case and